vmware-tanzu/vm-operator/docs/ref/api/v1alpha3.md

-If the underlying vSphere platform does not have a default key provider, then this field is required when specifying an encryption storage class and/or a VM Class with a vTPM. |
+If the underlying vSphere platform does not have a default key provider, then this field is required when specifying an encryption storage class and/or a VM Class with a vTPM.

+If this field is set, spec.storageClass must use an encryption-enabled storage class. |
 | `useDefaultKeyProvider` _boolean_ | UseDefaultKeyProvider describes the desired behavior for when an explicit
 EncryptionClass is not provided.